 Getting back on track...

-New Path is a mental health recovery program supporting people primarily aged between 18 and 35 (up to 64), whose ability to manage daily activities and to live independently in the community has been seriously affected by mental health issues.
+New Path Service is a mental health recovery program supporting people primarily aged between 18 and 35 (up to 64), whose ability to manage daily activities and to live independently in the community is seriously impacted by mental health issues.

-We are an early intervention service, which means that we work with people to tackle severe mental health challenges before they become a longer-term problem, as an alternative pathway to the NDIS.
+New Path is an early intervention service, supporting people to tackle severe mental health issues before they become a longer-term problem, as an alternative pathway to the NDIS.

 Some of the things a New Path Recovery Worker can support you with include: